m00h0/OOP-school-library/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add department heads and increase library structure
+- [ ] Add department heads and increase library structure.
-- [ ] Have an online system of payment for library entrance and tickets
+- [ ] Have an online system of payment for library entrance and tickets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>